PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:52:15
+Last updated: 2024-04-02 19:53:22
-Random Quote: Ideals are an imaginative understanding of that which is desirable in that which is possible. - Walter Lippmann
+Random Quote: Great indeed is the sublimity of the Creative, to which all beings owe their beginning, and which permeates all heaven. - Laozi